 - must be due to a rationalisation or re-organisation of the employer’s operations

 - payments under the scheme must be in addition to the ETP which would be paid on a voluntary retirement

-- retirement must be “early” i.e. earlier than 65, or if it would have been sooner, the normal retirement age of 65
+- retirement must be “early” i.e. earlier than 65, or as from 1 July 2019 earlier than the age pension age*, or if it would have been sooner, the normal retirement age

 - payments must be “arms length” values